Lindorak/TrainerCentral-Update-Workflow/README.md

-Here’s the GitHub-friendly version of the README.md with proper markdown formatting for headings, subheadings, and tables:

 # TrainerCentral Update Workflow

 This Cloudflare Worker project enables dynamic interaction with the **TrainerCentral API** to fetch and manage course, lesson, and material data.
 The Worker processes natural language commands (like "expand on all materials in each lesson of course 'X'") using **OpenAI GPT-4**, caches data in **KV namespaces**, and dynamically performs actions such as expanding course materials.